Byzantine Rite

 ph: (954) 429-0056

-Divine Liturgy every Saturday and Sunday
+Divine Liturgy every Saturday at 5Pm and Sunday at 10AM

 For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life (John 3:16).